 Before you start ordering, walk around every room in your house and count all your cabinets.

-Even if you just store bowls and plastic dishes in that cabinet, if you don’t lock it, be prepared to have to pick up those items off your floor every day until your baby learns to walk and can reach new targets.
+Even if you just store bowls and plastic dishes in a cabinet, if you don’t lock it, be prepared to have to pick up those items off your floor every day until your baby learns to walk and can reach new targets.
 I feel like I spent an hour out of my day when my babies were little just cleaning up after their messes.

 In addition to the mess, your baby won’t understand the art of closing a cabinet door gently.
 They’ll slam it with glee just to hear the loud noise it makes.
 When they do that, the noise can drive you crazy and they risk slamming their fingers in the door, which is even worse than having all that commotion.